 Changes you should report to HMRC

-- of address, trading name or telephone number
+- address, trading name or telephone number

-- of ownership of your business
+- ownership of your business

-- of partners
+- partners or directors

-- of franchise or agency status
+- franchise or agency status

-You should also tell HMRC about any:
+You should also tell us about any:

 - criminal convictions for money laundering offences in your business